 Most database deployment tooling wraps everything in a transaction.
 The entire changeset goes or nothing goes.
 However, we have encountered companies who also want to take a backup of the database prior to any changes being applied.
 If something goes wrong, then the process should automatically roll everything back.
 In our experience, that is very dangerous and rife with a lot of what-if scenarios.

-We recommend rolling forward.
+We recommend rolling forward or making your database changes backward compatible.
 Learn more about automatic backups and rollbacks.

 Please let us know if you have any feedback about this page.

 Page updated on Sunday, January 1, 2023